 So it is the former French 1 number alongside Daniel Encinas who wins this tournament and thus the 3eme stage of the Florida circuit by sending the final in two sets 6 / 2 6 / 2 against Boich and Ruiz, certainly a little tired the big previous match against the 1 numbers of the tournament.

 Nallé Grinda, the former French 1 padel number now resides in Florida and proudly represents the French colors.

-He has already shown himself at the International Aventura tournament counting for the international ranking of the FIP (International Padel Federation) alongside Mike May (President of the USPTA and captain of the US team) in Finale at the expense of the 1 no. Claudio Andres Trevisan and Alejandro Fernandez after a fight of more than two hours and a very tight score: 5 / 7 6 / 4 6 / 4.
+He has already distinguished himself during the International Aventura tournament counting for the international ranking of the FIP (Fédération Internationale de Padel) alongside Mike May (president of the USPTA and captain of the USA team) in the final at the expense of the No. 1 seed Claudio Andres Trevisan and Alejandro Fernandez after a fight of more than two hours and a very tight: 5/7 6/4 6/4.

 This allows Nallé Grinda to return to the international FIP ranking when he was officially retired since 4 years!

 Franck Binisti discovers the padel at the Pyramid Club in 2009 in the Paris region.
 Since then padel is part of his life.
 You often see him touring France by going to cover the big French paddle events.